scaleway/terraform-provider-scaleway/docs/resources/container_cron.md

 - `container_id` - (Required) The container ID to link with your cron.
 - `args`   - (Required) The key-value mapping to define arguments that will be passed to your container’s event object during

+The following arguments are supported:

+- `name` - (Optional) The name of the container

 ## Attributes Reference